Financial assistance programs in Kansas.

 Non-profits and charities across Kansas offer emergency one time rental assistance, free legal aid, and other support.
 Government grants can help families that are homeless or that need low income housing pay for a security deposit or moving costs.
 More on eviction programs in Kansas.

 There are several different programs in place that can help families and individuals in Kansas pay their utility bills.
+Both government assistance and utility companies offer help.
 Get more information on Kansas energy bill assistance programs.